ietf-wg-keytrans/draft-arch/draft-mcmillion-keytrans-architecture.md

 Transparency Log relies on:

-- Third-Party Management and Third-Party Auditing require an assumption that the service operator and the third-party manager/auditor do not collude to trick users into accepting malicious results.
+- Third-Party Management and Third-Party Auditing require an assumption that the transparency log and the third-party manager/auditor do not collude to trick users into accepting malicious results.
 - Contact Monitoring requires an assumption that the user that owns a key and all users that look up the key do the necessary monitoring afterwards.